ahronSteinbruch/restAPI_crud/README.md

     oc project <your-project-name>
     ```

-4.  **Run the Deployment Script:**
+3.  **Run the Deployment Script:**
     Execute the script from the root directory of the project.
 It will handle everything: building and pushing the image, and applying all the OpenShift manifests.

     First, make the script executable:
     ```bash
     chmod +x scripts/deploy.sh
     ```
-    Then, run it from the project root directory, providing your Docker Hub username as an argument:
+    Then, run it from the project root directory, **providing your Docker Hub username as an argument**:
     ```bash
     ./scripts/deploy.sh your-dockerhub-username
     ```